-In 1995, TRAC received a Federal Grant (ISTEA) of $250,000 to expand the trail.
+In 1995, TRAC received a Federal Intermodal Surface Transportation Act Grant (ISTEA) of $250,000 to expand the trail.
 A 20% match was required.
 When local events did not yield sufficient funds to secure the grant, a 1997 major donor fund-raising effort brought success.
-Another $250,000 grant was received the following year for total of $500,000 for the design, engineering and construction.
+Another $250,000 grant was received the following year for a total of $500,000 for the design, engineering and construction.
 The leg to Fernald Station was built during 2000-2001.
-All required local match was raised from private sources.
+All required local matching funds were raised from private sources.
 Additional state grants and donations funded improvements from trail expansion to upgraded surfaces.
 Two privately funded spur trails over town land provide safe access to Albee beach.

-The NH Bureau of Trails (NHBOT) took management of the trail in 2013.
-Under their guidance more rapid trail construction was permitted while still providing guidelines.
+The NH Bureau of Trails (NHBOT) began managing the trail in 2013.
+Under their guidance more rapid trail construction was permitted while still following all guidelines.
 The Committee became motivated to finish the trail to Wakefield, the long desired goal of the three communities.
 In 2013-2014 the stretch from Turntable Park in Wakefield to Clark Road in Brookfield was built with local community support.
 A two mile stretch east from Cotton Valley was completed in 2016.
 With state and federal funding and donations, the last 1.7 miles was completed in October 2017.
-A Golden Spike Ceremony was held On September 30, 2017.
+A Golden Spike Ceremony was held on September 30, 2017.